TateTaylorOH/The-Northern-Sea/Docs/QUESTS.md

 ## Private Interests

 - You board the ship and during transit you are attacked by pirates.
 They appear to be normal pirates, but there are a few strange things about them, most notably that they are all wielding Elven weapons.
 You defeat them and make it to Solitude and back without issue.
-- When you return he Rep congratulates you on your successful mission and lets you know you will be contacted when they are in need of your services.
+- When you return Florian congratulates you on your successful mission and lets you know you will be contacted when they are in need of your services.

 ## Give No Quarter